-Role of the Anterior Cingulate Cortex in Contextual Neural Coding of Self-Reward and Relationship with Just-world Belief
+Role of Anterior Cingulate Cortex in Self-Reward Representation and Reward Allocation Judgements within Social Context

 In this study, we aimed to disentangle the neural correlates underlying reward processes and social decision-making since previous findings have been inconsistent.
-Specifically, we manipulated share sizes of dictator games (DG) and examined the brain activation in response to absolute/relative value of reward for the self/others without or within context using fMRI.
+Specifically, we manipulated share sizes of dictator games (DG) and examined the brain activation in response to value of reward for the self/others without or within context using fMRI.
 Then, we collected data regarding willingness and preference for making these offers in a post-scan behavioral task.
-Furthermore, we examined how elicited neural activities vary with individual differences from the aspect of self-benefit, altruism, and social context.
+Furthermore, we examined how elicited neural activities vary with individual differences from the aspect of self-benefit, altruism, and reward distribution context.

 Steps to reproduce